 - given exclusive access to an online library of titles which their pupils can read for free on the competition website.

 - able to download a list of Recommended Reads from a variety of publishers, which teachers can encourage their pupils to look for at home and in their school or local library or bookshop.

 Jeremy Strong, children's author and 2014 Read for My School ambassador:

 I'm really lucky that my work as a children's author takes me into schools up and down the country.
 And what always strikes me when I talk to children that read a lot is that they do so because it's fun.
 I wouldn't sell many books if children were only reading because it was useful or because they'd been told to by their teacher.
 Read for My School is a brilliant initiative because it's based on the idea that the more you enjoy reading - the more it inspires you, makes you guffaw, or cry, or exclaim, or scratch your head - the more you'll want to read.

 Viv Bird, Chief Executive, Booktrust:

 Over the years Booktrust's national schools programmes and resources have proved to be invaluable in helping pupils become enthusiastic and confident readers, so critical for their personal and educational development.
-With the launch of Read for My School, we have the chance to build on that success and really crack the challenge of helping all children to enjoy reading.
+With Read for My School, we have the chance to build on that success and really crack the challenge of helping all children to enjoy reading.